PCMartinzzon/Norrland/README.md

 Changes for The Norrland mod
 -Nerfed harvesting
--More realistic ammount from harvesting, some things gives you more and some gives you less
+-More realistic ammount from harvesting, some things gives you more and some gives you less -You will harvest more wood in snow biome
+-you will get more sand in the desert

 Features from Romero mod my changes is between ("")